|

 Grants/Awards

-2013 Creative writing award for outstanding achievement (UMB MFA program)
+2013 Creative writing award for outstanding achievement (UMass Boston MFA program)

 2013 Program of the Year award for Write on the DOT, UMass Boston Beacon Awards